 This is the no-fluff guide to wholesale sourcing from China to the UK.

-Direct sourcing from China isn't for every Australian business.
+Direct sourcing from China isn't for every UK business.

 If you're running a side-hustle on eBay needing 50 units, stick to AliExpress.
 The savings aren't worth the complexity.